baligaarun/testToDo/README.md

 1. Does the application have any limitation on the total number of ToDo items?
 If so, what is the total threshold?

-2. Irrespective of the total threshold above, is there pagination support?
+2. To complement the total threshold above, is there pagination support?
 If so, what is the page level threshold?

 3. Concurrent user sessions to the application.